codecentric/reedelk-runtime/README.md

 - **Fast Bootstrap Time**: Reedelk Runtime bootstrap time is fast, around 3/4 seconds even with hundreds of components installed.
-This characteristic makes it the perfect choice to be used within containers and cloud deployments where the ability of scaling fast is foundamental.
+This characteristic makes it the perfect choice to be used within Docker containers and cloud deployments where the ability of scaling fast is foundamental.

 - **Runtime Administration Console**: The modules deployed on Reedelk Data Integration Platform can be managed from an Administration console.
 It provides for each installed module info about